ProgrammerJM/Pomomac/README.md

 ## Pomomac

-This is a simple pomodoro timer app developed with the use of NextJS.
+This is a simple pomodoro timer web app developed with the use of NextJS as frontend development framework.
-Backend can be seen here: [https://github.com/ProgrammerJM/Pomomac-API]
+Backend side can be seen here: [https://github.com/ProgrammerJM/Pomomac-API]

 ## Installation